California Battalion

 The California Battalion (also called the first California Volunteer Militia and U.S. Mounted Rifles) was formed during the Mexican–American War (1846–1848) in present-day California, United States.
-It was led by U.S. Army Brevet Lieutenant Colonel John C. Fremont and composed of his cartographers, scouts and hunters and the California Volunteer Militia formed after the Bear Flag Revolt.
+It was led by U.S. Army Brevet Lieutenant Colonel John C. Frémont and composed of his cartographers, scouts and hunters and the Rebel Californian volunteer militia formed during the Bear Flag Revolt.
 The battalion's formation was officially authorized by Commodore Robert F. Stockton, commanding officer of the U.S. Navy Pacific Squadron.

 Formation

-Hostilities between U.S. and Mexican forces had been underway in Texas since April 1846 resulting in a formal declaration of war on 13 May 1846, by the U.S. Congress.
+Hostilities between U.S. and Mexican forces had been under way in Texas since April 1846 resulting in a formal declaration of war on 13 May 1846, by the U.S. Congress.
 On 17 May 1846, unofficial word reached the U.S. Navy fleet of four vessels at anchor in the harbor of Mazatlán, Mexico, and that hostilities had begun between Mexico and the United States.
 Commodore John D. Sloat, commander of the U.S. Navy's Pacific Squadron, dispatched his flagship, the frigate USS Savannah, and the sloop USS Levant to Monterey harbor where they arrived on 2 July 1846.
-The Pacific Squadron captured Monterey, California on 7 July 1846 and began taking over the ports in Alta California.
-The Bear Flag Revolt was converted into a U.S. occupation of California and the Bear Flag was replaced by the Stars and Stripes.
+The Pacific Squadron captured Monterey, California on 7 July 1846 and shortly after took over settlements in the surrounding area.

 In 1846, U.S. Marine Lieutenant Archibald H. Gillespie was sent by President James K. Polk with secret verbal messages to the U.S. Consul Thomas O. Larkin in Alta California's Capital in Monterey, Commodore John D. Sloat commanding the Pacific Squadron and U.S. Army Captain John C. Frémont doing cartography work in California.
 Traveling secretly across Mexico, Lt.
-Gillespie caught a ship from Mexico to Monterey, California where he delivered his messages to Thomas Larkin and Sloat.
-Finding that Fremont was on his way to Oregon he borrowed a horse and hurried north where he caught up with Fremont's party near what is now the Oregon border.
-After delivering his messages, Gillespie and Frémont with his about 30 U.S. Army Cartographers, etc. and 30 scouts and hunters turned around and headed back to California where Frémont spurred on and took over the command of the Bear Flag Revolt of California.
-Frémont signed up American immigrants into California at Sutter's Fort who were willing to fight for independence from Mexico.
-Frémont was the only army officer in California after the outbreak of the Mexican–American War.
-He and his volunteer California battalion took over Sonoma, followed by the creation of the Bear Flag Republic.
-When it became clear that the U.S. Navy was taking action to secure California, the Bear Flag Revolt was converted into a U.S. military action.
+Gillespie caught a ship from Mexico to Monterey, California, where he delivered his messages to Thomas Larkin and Sloat.
+Finding that Frémont was on his way to Oregon, he borrowed a horse and hurried north where he caught up with Frémont's party near the Oregon border.
+After delivering his messages, Gillespie and Frémont's exploration party turned around and headed back to California, where Frémont supported the nascent Bear Flag Revolt.
+William B. Ide, leader of the revolt, agreed to merge his rebels with Fremont's men.
+The California Republic came to an end on July 9 with the raising of the Stars and Stripes over Sonoma by Lt.
+Joseph Warren Revere.